vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 Although these two micro-processor SMs, the Main SM and the Storage SM, have the same look and feel, they differ considerably.

-For instance, the Storage SM specialises with execution of Storage Actions (also called SMT Actions), whilst the Main SM is responsible a wider range of Actions.
+For instance, the Storage SM specialises with execution of Storage Actions (also called SMT Actions), whilst the Main SM is responsible for a wider range of Actions.
 Nevertheless the Main SM delegates most of these Actions to specialist state machines.
 And, of course, the Storage SM remains secondary in that it also receives instructions from the Main SM, and not conversely.

 It is worth noting that each of these micro-processor SMs has its own ROM.